sriharshapy/research-handbook/deep-decoder/fit/index.md

 than its predecessor.

 `weight_decay` : This is the weight decay param that is passed into the optimizer.
 It will be passed into only `adam` and `SDG` optimizers.
-In other cases it will be ignored.
+In other cases it is ignored.